Skip to main content

 Katharine Schellman

 Katharine Schellman is a former actor and one-time political consultant.
 When not writing about mystery, history and other improbable things, she can be found in her garden or finding new ways to skip steps while baking.
 She currently lives and writes in the mountains of Virginia in the company of her family and the many houseplants she keeps accidentally murdering.
-Her books include LAST CALL AT THE NIGHTINGALE, THE LAST DROP OF HEMLOCK and THE LAST NOTE OF WARNING.
+Her books include LAST CALL AT THE NIGHTINGALE, THE LAST DROP OF HEMLOCK, THE LAST NOTE OF WARNING and LAST DANCE BEORE DAWN.

 Katharine Schellman